 Holiday Shopping in Toronto: You Can’t Get This Online

 There’s something about shopping for the holidays that’s extra special.
-Maybe it’s the Christmas decorations adorning street-shop windows, the festive music playing in the malls or the many handcrafted gifts that only make their appearance once a year at the One of a Kind Christmas Show.
+Maybe it’s the Christmas decorations adorning shop windows, the festive music playing in the malls or the many handcrafted gifts that make their appearance only once a year at the One of a Kind Christmas Show.
 Whatever it is, it makes holiday shopping in Toronto a truly magical experience.

 Window Displays Worthy of Santa Himself

 As far as holiday displays go, you can’t beat the windows at the Hudson’s Bay store.
 Toronto’s version of Macy’s in New York, the flagship Hudson’s Bay at Yonge and Queen goes all out every year with their Christmas-themed tableaux.
-Brand new displays are being revealed for Christmas 2016!
+If you haven’t seen them in a while, it’s time to come back as in 2016 brand new displays were revealed on Queen Street, along with Saks Fifth Avenue stylish windows on Yonge Street!

-It’s worth a trip to the Hudson’s Bay store just to see the festive displays alone, but inside the store even more magic awaits (of the retail variety).
+It’s worth a trip to the Hudson’s Bay and Saks stores just to see the festive displays, but inside even more magic awaits (of the retail variety).
 Eight levels of designer shoes, beauty products, fragrance, men’s wear, accessories and home décor (including fabulous Christmas decorations) make it an ideal destination for one-stop shopping.
-With the opening of Saks’ Fifth Avenue within the store in 2016, the luxe quotient has gone up even further.
-Other boutiques within the store include Topshop for the latest fun styles, Kleinfeld for bridal wear and The Room for unique European collections and influential designers not widely available anywhere else.
+Other boutiques within the Hudson’s Bay store include Topshop for the latest fun styles, Kleinfeld for bridal wear and The Room for unique European collections and influential designers not widely available anywhere else.

 Magic and Merriment at the Mall

 You haven’t truly experienced the spectacle of holiday time at a mall until you’ve been to the Toronto Eaton Centre.
 Starting in November, Toronto’s most iconic mall becomes Holiday Shopping Central, complete with a dazzling lights, spectacular decorations and an artful 50-foot Christmas tree.
-The new Nordstrom that opened in fall 2016 will add big style to your holiday shopping.
-Keep an eye out for the Christmas Jukebox and Story Time with Santa.
+The Nordstrom that opened in fall 2016 will add big style to your holiday shopping.
 After you’re done, make your way to nearby Nathan Phillips Square for free outdoor skating.

-For exceptional shopping just beyond the downtown core head to Yorkdale where a fabulous Swarovski crystal tree adorns its south wing, newly opened in 2016.
+For exceptional shopping just beyond the downtown core head to Yorkdale where a fabulous Swarovski crystal tree adorns its south wing.
 Or try the refurbished Square One in Mississauga, Premium Outlets in Halton Hills or Vaughan Mills.
 Get your fill of the spirit of the season – and fill up some more shopping bags while you’re at it.

 Read about more Toronto area malls.